SUN-1024/DA-TransUnet/README.md

 ### 4.Train/Test
 Run the train script on synapse dataset.
 The batch size can be reduced to 12 or 16 to save memory(please also decrease the base_lr linearly), and both can reach similar performance.

+### 5.Hints
+It requires about 15GB memory usage to run the train.py with batch size 24 and running time of 150 epochs is about 2 hours and 40 minutes.

 ```bash
 CUDA_VISIBLE_DEVICES=0 python train.py --dataset Synapse --vit_name R50-ViT-B_16
 ```